Click here to go back to Getting Started: Setting up my PC

 - Set your Spindle to work in Relay, Step/Dir mode, CW/CCW mode, PWM mode or Quadrature mode.

-- In PWM (pulse width modulation) Mode, you can control the direction of your Spindle (with M3 clockwise or M4 counter clockwise).
-The signals duty cycle will be between 0% and 100% and your spindle speed control module will convert that to the desired RPMs for your spindle.
+- In PWM (pulse width modulation) Mode, you control the direction of your Spindle using M3 (clockwise) or M4 (counterclockwise).
+The duty cycle of the signal will be between 0% and 100% and your spindle speed control module will convert the PWM signal into an analog voltage (typically 0v to 10 V DC) that is used by your VFD to control the desired RPMs for your spindle.
 You will need to set your desired base frequency (while we use a default of 1 kHz, yours could be 25 Hz, 300 Hz or many other possible values).
+To complete this portion of the spindle setup, please continue with step 25 below.

 Note: The settings in this image are for illustration and you will want to use the values appropriate for your system.